ecs36c-sq2023/ECS153-hw0/README.md

 You will get 10% if you get everything up till here right.

 When you're finished with `Int`, you can move on to the more complicated `Human`.
-`Human` has a `name`, which is a bunch of characters WITHOUT SPACES.
+`Human` has a `name`, which is a bunch of characters WITHOUT SPACES (' ') OR LINE BREAKS ('\n').
-The input may contain extra spaces at the end, which you should remove.
+The input may contain extra spaces and/or `'\n'` at the end, which you should remove.
+`name` should not be longer than `MAX_LEN - 1`, which is 256 bytes.
+But there is a trailing `\0` to end the string, that means there are at most 255 characters in the `name`.
+Anything more than that should be removed.
 The input may also contain some words concatenated together by spaces, but you should only use the first word.
 You can use `strcmp` to compare the strings.
 You will get 20% if you finish `Human` correctly, extra 20% if your code is memory safe.
 To detect memory safety, we use AddressSanatizer (ASan) to detect memory leaks, double free, and buffer overflows.
 You can ask `CMake` to generate a `Makefile` that copmiles your code against ASan by: `cmake -DCMAKE_BUILD_TYPE=asan ..`

 `Student` inherits from `Human`, therefore remember that there is a field `Human human;` in Student.
-Each line will have a `name` and `grade` separated by a space. `grade` is guaranteed to be an integer.
+Each line will have a `name` and `grade` separated by ONE space. `grade` is guaranteed to be an integer.
 You should sort `Student` by `grade` first.
 If the `grades` are equal, compare their `names` using `human`.
 When `dump`, you should put the `grade` first, then a space ` `, followed by the `name`.
 You will get 10% if you finish `Student` correctly, extra 20% if your code is memory safe.